DoctorMcKay/node-irccloud/README.md

 Disconnect an established connection.

+### listConnections([getHostnames])
+- `getHostnames` - true if you want to return hostnames (e.g. "chat.freenode.net") instead of network names (e.g. "freenode")

+Returns an array containing the names or hostnames of all connections on your account.
+Should only be used after `loaded` is emitted.

+This method does not consult the network; it merely pulls data from memory therefore it returns the data immediately.

 ### getConnection(networkName)
 - `networkName` - Either the name of the network (e.g. "freenode") or the hostname you connected to (e.g. "chat.freenode.net"), case-insensitive